beeware/briefcase/docs/en/reference/commands/run.md

 The selected debugger in `run --debug <debugger>` has to match the selected debugger in `build --debug <debugger>`.

+If you have previously run the app in "normal" mode, first rebuild the app with `briefcase build -r --debug <debugger>`, or pass `-r` / `--update-requirements` to `briefcase run --debug <debugger>`, to ensure that the debugger is embedded in your bundled app.

 ## `--debugger-host <host>`

 Specifies the host of the socket connection for the debugger.
 This option is only used when the `--debug <debugger>` option is specified.
 The default value is `localhost`.